practicalli/clojure/thinking-functionally/map-with-partial.md

 Using partial here is like calling `(pluralise non-plural-words ,,,)` but each time including an element from animals where the `,,,` is.

 ## Learning at the REPL
 At first I was getting incorrect output, `["deer" "sheep" "shrimp"]`, then I realised that it was returning the non-plural-words instead of pluralised animals.
-The arguements from the partial function were being sent in the wrong order.
+The arguments from the partial function were being sent in the wrong order.
 So I simply changed the order in the pluralise function and it worked.

 I checked this by adding some old-fashioned print statement.